Work through Estate Planning Trust and Consult Guide

 Sensitive planning work depends on trust.
 Stronger authority and consult-preparation surfaces can improve both conversion quality and how confidently the firm is perceived before the first meeting.

 Treat Estate Planning Trust and Consult Guide as one operating piece, not a loose playbook.
-For estate planning operators, a trust-signal framework for attorney credibility, process transparency, family guidance, and next-step confidence should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For estate planning operators, a trust-signal framework for attorney credibility, process transparency, family guidance, and next-step confidence should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.